Cardwellia: Phylogeny

-Molecular analysis indicates Cardwellia sublimis is a member of the subtribe Gevuininae, and is the earliest offshoot from the main ancestor of the other genera.
-It is thought to have separated around 35 million years ago in the late Eocene.
+Molecular analysis indicates that this genus is a member of the subtribe Gevuininae, along with Sleumerodendron, Euplassa, Gevuina, Bleasdalea, Hicksbeachia, Kermadecia and Turrillia, and is thought to be the earliest offshoot from the main ancestor of all these genera, having separated around 35 million years ago in the late Eocene.
+The common ancestor of the South American genus Gevuina is thought to have dispersed across the Antarctic land bridge during the Eocene.

 Etymology

 Mueller created the genus name in honour of Edward Cardwell, who was Secretary of State for the Colonies from 1864 to 1866.
 The species name that he chose is the Latin adjective sublimis, with the meanings uplifted, high, lofty, exalted, or sublime − it may possibly be a reference to the fruit (which is held above the tree's canopy) or to the height of the tree itself.

 Common names

 The name for this tree in the Dyirbal language is jungan.
 The more general word gurruŋun is used in their taboo vocabulary, and is also applied to Darlingia ferruginea and Helicia australasica.
 In the English language, the common names "bull oak" and "northern silky oak" arose in colonial times and are references to the similarity of the grain of its timber to that of the oaks of England and Europe that were more familiar to the colonists.